Morse/Long-range potential: Function

-so $u(r)$ is defined according to the theoretically correct long-range behavior expected for the interatomic interaction.
+so $u(r)$ is defined according to the theoretically correct long-range behavior expected for the interatomic interaction. $\mathfrak{D}_e$ is the depth of the potential at equilibrium.

 This long-range form of the MLR model is guaranteed because the argument of the exponent is defined to have long-range behavior:

 where $r_e$ is the equilibrium bond length.

 There are a few ways in which this long-range behavior can be achieved, the most common is to make $\beta(r)$ a polynomial that is constrained to become $\beta_\infty$ at long-range:

 where n is an integer greater than 1, which value is defined by the model chosen for the long-range potential $u_\text{LR}(r)$.

 It is clear to see that:

 Applications

 The MLR potential has successfully summarized all experimental spectroscopic data (and/or virial data) for a number of diatomic molecules, including: N2, Ca2, KLi, MgH, several electronic states of Li2, Cs2, Sr2, ArXe, LiCa, LiNa, Br2, Mg2, HF, HCl, HBr, HI, MgD, Be2, BeH, and NaH.
 More sophisticated versions are used for polyatomic molecules.

 It has also become customary to fit ab initio points to the MLR potential, to achieve a fully analytic ab initio potential and to take advantage of the MLR's ability to incorporate the correct theoretically known short- and long-range behavior into the potential (the latter usually being of higher accuracy than the molecular ab initio points themselves because it is based on atomic ab initio calculations rather than molecular ones, and because features like spin-orbit coupling which are difficult to incorporate into molecular ab initio calculations can more easily be treated in the long-range).
 MLR has been used to represent ab initio points for KLi and KBe.